-Sodium Caseinate is the water-soluble salt of the milk phosphoprotein, casein.
-Produced by treating insoluble Acid Casein (CAS 9000-71-9) with a sodium-containing alkali (typically sodium hydroxide) at elevated temperatures, followed by drying & this neutralisation process disrupts the hydrophobic casein micelle structure and converts the protein into a highly functional, amphiphilic molecule.
-Sodium caseinate's characteristics make it an exceptional emulsifier, stabiliser, and viscosity builder, capable of reducing surface tension and creating stable oil-in-water systems.
-Also referred to as sodium salt of Casein & Milk Protein Hydrocolloid by sodium Caseinate suppliers & manufacturers, respectively.
-We are the leading sodium caseinate supplier worldwide with reliable lead times and global supply capability.
+Sodium Caseinate (CAS 9005-46-3) and Calcium Caseinate (CAS 9005-43-0) are high-quality spray-dried milk proteins derived from fresh skimmed milk.
+Also known as (Casein, Caseinogen, sodium complex (07C)) is the water-soluble salt of the milk phosphoprotein, casein.
+Produced by treating insoluble Acid Casein with a sodium-containing alkali (typically sodium hydroxide) at elevated temperatures, followed by drying & this neutralisation process disrupts the hydrophobic casein micelle structure and converts the protein into a highly functional, amphiphilic molecule.
+In the Food & Nutrition landscape, they are defined as "functional milk proteins" used for their superior emulsifying, thickening, ...

 Chemical Properties & Specifications